thomaspreece/STLExtract/README.md

 ## Usage

-First create a new StlExtract object using the following command
+First create a new StlExtract object using the following command.

 ```ruby
 s = StlExtract.new()